Oliver2552/SQL_Project/README.md

 - Differences in the impact of revenue depending on the country where, some countries play a critical role in revenue generation for the website

 ## Challenges
-Challenges facing this project was the lack of context behind the data and columns' values - in a real world setting/professiona work environment, dealing with missing entries, NULL values or outliers etc.. may be handled differently where you would reach out to relevant stakeholders/domain experts to verify the information, for example, what may seem like an outlier worth removing could actually be viable data.
+Challenges facing this project was the lack of context behind the data and columns' values - in a real world setting dealing with missing entries, NULL values or outliers etc.. may be handled differently where you would reach out to relevant stakeholders/domain experts to verify the information, for example, what may seem like an outlier worth removing could actually be viable data.

 Another challenge was time - when presented with lots of data, it's important to really sit, soak in and digest the information so as to properly undestand the information and we were time limited.